-Retail traders use their own capital to try to make a profit from the markets.
+Retail traders use their capital to try to make a profit from the markets.
 The bonus?
 Retail traders usually trade from home.

 Who Are Retail Traders?

-They’re seen as less disciplined, less skillful, and tend to make emotional errors when compared to professional traders.
+They’re seen as less disciplined, less skillful, and tend to make emotional errors compared to professional traders.
 But despite these drawbacks, retail traders are growing and evolving.

 Retail Trading Casualties of War